Project Length Custom Length

 The Reamer is used to clean, neaten and enlarge the holes of glass beads, ceramic beads and stones, ensuring that a bead will fit onto your chosen wire or thread.
 It is particularly useful if you are working with semi precious gemstones for enlarging the holes.
 Read more in our guide to Beading Tools and Jewellery Making Tools

-Beading Tools Diamond Tip Bead Reamer
+Jewellery Making Tools Diamond Tip Bead Reamer

 RELIEF